BohdanHavran/pandateam-task/README.md

 ### Settings
 Before starting Jenkins, you can use the [docker compose file](https://github.com/BohdanHavran/pandateam-task/blob/infrastructure/jenkins/docker-compose.yml), where you can write the [configuration of Jenkins](https://github.com/BohdanHavran/pandateam-task/blob/infrastructure/jenkins/casc.yaml) and [Jenkins plugins](https://github.com/BohdanHavran/pandateam-task/blob/infrastructure/jenkins/plugins.txt)

+Note:

-Note: It is advisable to change the admin password in the [Jenkins configuration](https://github.com/BohdanHavran/pandateam-task/blob/infrastructure/jenkins/casc.yaml)
+- It is advisable to change the admin password in the [Jenkins configuration](https://github.com/BohdanHavran/pandateam-task/blob/infrastructure/jenkins/casc.yaml)
+- All jobs were executed on Jenkins slave, how to configure it can be seen [here](https://codemyworld.hashnode.dev/setting-up-jenkins-agent-using-ssh)

 To start Jenkins, just use the command:
 ```